nagydani/seedling/seed/TUTORIAL.md

 more detail.

 But for now, assume that the number was not equal to zero.
 The next word is `1-` (again, synonymous with `1 -`), which decrements it by one.
 Then comes `>r`, which takes an element off the top of the stack and places it on the top of another stack, called *return stack* (hence the `r`).
 In this example, we just use it to move things out of the way.
-Next comes `dup` which *dup*licates the topmost element on the stack.
+Next comes `dup` which *dup*licates the topmost element on the stack (which is a reference to the computation in this case).
 The copy is immediately moved over to the return stack by the following `>r`.
 What remains on the stack is the executable computation, which we immediately `execute`.
 Finally, we move the two arguments